RobertAudi/.dotfiles/setup/README.md

 - [checkpwn][]: Check [Have I Been Pwned](https://haveibeenpwned.com/) and see if it's time for you to change passwords.
 - [simple-http-server][]: Simple http server in Rust
 - [fw][]: Workspace productivity booster
+- [eva][]: Simple calculator REPL, similar to bc(1), with syntax highlighting and persistent history

 [cargo-update]: https://github.com/nabijaczleweli/cargo-update
 [genact]: https://github.com/svenstaro/genact